Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Acknowledgments

-\begin{acks} This paper is based upon work supported by the Office of Naval Research under grant number N00014-18-1-2244, the Office of Naval Research under grant number N00014-21-1-2590 and the National Science Foundation under grant number DMS-2134148. \end{acks}
+This work of Enmao Diao and Vahid Tarokh was supported in part by the Office of Naval Research under grant number N00014-18-1-2244.
+Jie Ding was supported by the Office of Naval Research under grant number N00014-21-1-2590.